MonicaPH/LabHackers_USB2TTL8Adapter_triggerExamples/README.md

 Note: *Set baud rate to 128000 and enable Dtr flag.*

+The example will send messages when pressing spacebar while entering text.

+It is better to copy and paste the desired command to avoid sending incomplete commands.

 To get the Unity SerialPort example you need to clone the repository with the --recursive option:
 ```
 git clone --recursive git@github.com:MonicaPH/LabHackers_USB2TTL8Adapter_triggerExamples.git